 Due to the strong smell of rosemary, once it has been bruised, it is said to mask the smell of humans and in doing so confused the mosquito.
 It’s actually a really attractive bush and comes in very handy as a BBQ herb, especially with lamb.
 So planting rosemary will help your garden stay mossie free.

 Unlike all the other plants mentioned above, basil is the only one that doesn’t need to be bruised as its scent is already present.
 Great for shady spots and around BBQ areas.
 It loves the heat and responds well to plenty of water.

-Keep these strategies in mind as we head into mossie season and make the most of your outdoor area.
-If you have a great solution for mossies that has worked at your house, we’d love to hear from you, please comment below.
+Keep these strategies in mind as we head into the mozzie season and make the most of your outdoor area.
+If you have a great solution for mossies that has worked at your house and how you maintain mozzie free surrounding, we’d love to hear from you, please comment below.